 Social media platforms like Twitter, Instagram, and TikTok are great for supporting your content.
 There are two ways of using social media successfully as a YouTuber.

 The first is simply as a means of promoting your content directly.
-Every time you make a new video, let people know via social media.
+Whenever you make a new video, let people know via social media.
 Tweet a link to it; put it in your Instagram story; post a snippet of the video to TikTok.

-The second is to use social media as a way to build your personality (you can call this your ‘brand’ if you like).
+The second is to use social media to build your personality (you can call this your ‘brand’ if you like).

-Your personality will shine through in your videos, regardless of how hard you try.
-So, use Twitter and Instagram to double down on this personality.
+Your personality will shine through in your videos but you can also use Twitter and Instagram to double down on this personality.
 Tweet about your niche regularly; add some comedy to it; include thoughts and opinions.

 If you’re busy making a video and you want to hype it up, take a photo of your laptop with the video editor open and post that to Instagram.
 Hype it up to your followers.
 Tease the topic and remind them of when it will be uploaded.